-When To Use Miss:
+When To Use Miss

 Typically you use “Miss” when addressing ladies or women that are not married.

-When to Use Ms:
+When to use Ms

 So when should you use Ms?

-“Ms” is more of a neutral title that can be used towards young women that are neither married or married.
-This is actually a really popular title for women and a lot of my friends use it.
+“Ms” is more of a neutral title that can be used toward young women that are neither married or are older and unmarried.

 If you are not sure how to address a woman when it comes to a title, your best and safest bet is to use Ms!